-- F. 1.2.1 The area between the shoreline and any buildings in their natural state and as a vegetative buffer, to protect the visual and environmental integrity of the lakes.
-The principle of development in the vegetative buffer shall be minimal disturbance on the ground, shrub and canopy layers.
-Vegetation removal may occur in accordance with FireSmart principles, within the context of protecting the visual and environmental integrity of the lakes. - F. 1.2.2 Natural vegetation within the setback shall be disturbed as little as possible, consistent with passage, safety and provision of views and ventilation.
-Rehabilitation of vegetation shall take place when it has been disturbed due to construction. - F. 1.2.3 In order to implement these policies and to protect the natural shoreline, the Municipality shall use the policies of this Plan, the provisions and standards in the Zoning By-law, Site Plan Control and prescribed conditions that result from Planning Act approvals.
-As a guide, the following polices shall apply to the natural shoreline: - F. 1.2.4 Lot lines should follow existing features and terrain and shall be configured to minimize conflicts with abutting properties at the shoreline. - F.1.2.5 The natural waterfront landscape shall prevail with the buildings blending into the landscape: - a) Native species shall be used for buffers or where vegetation is being restored; - b) Rockfaces, steep slopes, vistas and panoramas should be conserved; - c) Buildings shall not exceed the height of the tree canopy; - Building mass and coverage shall be limited in relation to the lot size and frontage; - e) Site alterations on lots shall be limited and the maximum amount of natural vegetation should be retained on a lot;
+- F.1.2.1 The area between the shoreline and any buildings in their natural state and as a vegetative buffer, to protect the visual and environmental integrity of the lakes.
+The principle of development in the vegetative buffer shall be minimal disturbance on the ground, shrub and canopy layers. - F.1.2.2 Natural vegetation within the setback shall be disturbed as little as possible, consistent with passage, safety and provision of views and ventilation.
+Rehabilitation of vegetation shall take place when it has been disturbed due to construction. - F.1.2.3 In order to implement these policies and to protect the natural shoreline, the Municipality mayshall use the policies of this Plan, the provisions and standards in the Zoning By-law, site plan control and the issuance of building permits.prescribed conditions that result from Planning Act approvals.
+As a guide, the following polices shall apply to the natural shoreline: - F.1.2.4 Lot lines should follow existing features and terrain and shouldshall be configured to minimize conflicts with abutting properties at the shoreline. - F.1.2.5 The natural waterfront landscape shouldshall prevail with the buildings blending into the landscape; - Native species should be used for buffers or where vegetation is being restored; - b) Rockfaces, steep slopes, vistas and panoramas should be conserved; - Buildings should not exceed the height of the tree canopy; - d) Building mass and coverage should be limited in relation to the lot size and frontage; - •e) Site alterations on lots should be limited and the maximum amount of natural vegetation should be retained on a lot;